 MemberPress automatically generates a coupon code name, but you can rename it to reflect your promotion if you wish.
 You can then select the discount to be a percentage or a monetary amount.

 When creating your coupons with MemberPress, you can choose from other options, including whether you want the discount to be for a trial period only or throughout a customer’s membership indefinitely.

-Pretty slick, right?
-Now that you know how to create a discount code with MemberPress coupons, let’s look at some of the ways you can use them and what the benefits can be.
+Now that you know how to create a discount code with MemberPress coupons, let’s look at some of the ways you can use them and the benefits of doing so.

 How and Why Should You Offer a Discount Coupon?